 The Spiritual Password: Enter Your New World of Bliss by Princess Märtha Louise and Elizabeth Nordeng.
 A guide to meditation techniques.
 Princess Martha Louise is the daughter of Norway's King Harald V.

 Trist Som Faen (Sad as Hell) by Ari Behn.
 A collection of short stories.
-The author is the husband of Norway's Princess Martha Louise.
+The author was married to Norway's Princess Martha Louise.

 Why Kings and Queens Don't Wear Crowns by Princess Martha Louise.
 A fictional story for children ages 4 to 8.
 The author is the daughter of the current king of Norway.